-Center for Information Technology Policy Website
+Princeton University’s Center for Information Technology Policy Website

 A large portion of my responsibilities included designing web graphics.
 I designed a graphic for the homepage, which leads a person to the Topics page.
 I illustrated icons and a honeycomb-like pattern to encompass key items related to technology policy and various topics CITP covers.

-Once on the Topic main page, a viewer will see a couple more graphics done by me, which were designed with the topic they represent in mind.
+On the “Topic” page, a viewer could see a couple more graphics done by me, which were designed with the topic they represent in mind.
 For example, I wanted to reflect the global aspect of Censorship and Filtering.
 To do this, I created a low-poly map of the world while also drawing on the idea of something being “censored” and pixelated out.